rwhitt2049/trouve/README.md

 Nimble is built to find and filter events that meet user specified, multivariate criteria.
 Once the events are found, it can then return a mask, a Numpy array representation, or a Pandas series representation of the found events that coincides with their location in an array of identical shape to the condition.

 Nimble has optional C extensions to return arrays, masks, series and to apply a debounce to events (`Events.as_array()`, `Events.as_series()` and `Events.apply_debounce_filter()`.
-While there are Python back up functionality to all C implevmentations, it is strongly recomended that you install a C compiler to take advantage of these optimazations, especially if you plan to work with large arrays (500k points and larger) or make use of the `apply_debounce_filter` method.
+While there are Python back up functionality to all C implementations, it is strongly recommended that you install a C compiler to take advantage of these optimizations, especially if you plan to work with large arrays (500k points and larger) or make use of the `apply_debounce_filter` method.
 More information on installing a C compiler for Windows can be found here: [https://matthew-brett.github.io/pydagogue/python_msvc.html](https://matthew-brett.github.io/pydagogue/python_msvc.html)

 ```python